 In Scotland it is a legal requirement that landlords register with their local authority.
 See Landlord registration Scotland.

-The housing costs can still be paid to the claimant when liability and occupancy are met.
-Even where the landlord is not registered.
+The housing costs can still be paid to the claimant when liability and occupancy are verified, even when the landlord is not registered.